lilltroll77/USB_dual_CDC_explorer/README.rst

 The USB Configuration Descriptor uses an Interface Association Descriptor to describe the 2 interfaces.

-2 serial USB devices should enumerate under Win10.
+2 serial USB devices should enumerate in Win10.

 2 terminals can be connected, one to each port.